1991 Stanley Cup playoffs: Conference finals

-Prince of Wales Conference Final
+Prince of Wales Conference final

 (A1) Boston Bruins vs. (P1) Pittsburgh Penguins

 This was the third playoff series between these two teams.
 Boston won both previous series in consecutive years, with Boston winning the most recent series 3–2 in the 1980 Preliminary Round.
 Boston made their second consecutive and fourth overall Conference Finals appearance; they defeated the Washington Capitals the previous year in a four-game sweep.
 This was the first conference final for Pittsburgh since the playoffs went to a conference format starting in 1982.
 Pittsburgh last played a semifinal series in 1970 where they lost to the St. Louis Blues in six games.
 These teams split their three-game regular season series.

-Clarence Campbell Conference Final
+Clarence Campbell Conference final

 (S3) Edmonton Oilers vs. (N4) Minnesota North Stars

-This was the second playoff series between these two teams.
-Edmonton won the only previous meeting in a four-game sweep in the 1984 Campbell Conference Final.
+This was the second playoff series meeting between these two teams.
+Edmonton won the only previous meeting 4–0 in the 1984 Campbell Conference Finals.
 Edmonton made their second consecutive and seventh appearance in the Conference Finals; they defeated the Chicago Blackhawks the previous year in six games.
 Minnesota made their second Conference Finals appearance; they last made it to the Conference Finals in 1984, when they were swept by the Oilers in four straight.
 Minnesota won this year's three-game regular season series earning five of six points.
 Minnesota's series victory was the first time since realignment in 1981 that the Clarence Campbell Conference was not represented by a Canadian or Smythe Division team in the Stanley Cup Finals, and the first time since 1982 it was not represented by an Albertan team.